lironbdolah/reddify/README.md

 - **Playlist name**: The name you choose for your playlist.
 - **Subreddit name**: The name of the subreddit which you want to extract your posts from
 - **Number of tracks**: The number of tracks you would like to have in your playlist
-- **Date range**: Sorts Reddit top posts by a specific date range (past day, past week, .... all time).
+- **Date range**: Sorts Reddit posts by a specific date range (past day, past week, .... all time).
+- **Category**: Sorts Reddit posts by new/hot/top posts.

 ## Requierments:

 - spotipy
-- praw
 - PIL
 - tkinter

 ## User guide:

-In order to create your playlist, you first need to get authorization from Reddit and Spotify (tokens).
+In order to create your playlist, you first need to get authorization from Spotify (token).

-1. To get the Spotify token, create an app in [Spotify for developers dashboard](https://developer.spotify.com/dashboard/applications), and retreve your:
+To get the Spotify token, create an app in [Spotify for developers dashboard](https://developer.spotify.com/dashboard/applications), and retreve your:

  - client-id
  - secret-id
  - set up a redirect URL

-2. To get the Reddit token, create an app in [Reddit prefernces](https://www.reddit.com/prefs/apps/), and retreve your:
-- client-id
-- client secret
-- user agent

 Now, we are ready to use reddify.